dominiksipowicz/AI-bookmarks/README.md

 - [audo.ai](https://audo.ai/) - AI Powered Background Noise Removal
 - [Altered.Ai](https://www.altered.ai/) - allows you to record your voice and change its tone and accent
 - [originality.ai](https://originality.ai/) - detect if a text has been produced with GPT with a whopping 94% accuracy
+- [Feather AI](https://www.featherai.co/) - summary for YouTube video on your email

 ## Free services
 - [mage.space](https://www.mage.space/) - text-to-image, free, stable diffusion 2.1